Why Does My WiFi Keep Turning Off?

 The name WiFi comes from a slogan that was originally part of the WiFi marketing platform, “The Standard for Wireless Fidelity”.

-Today though, WiFi is better known for the fact it allows people to access the internet from almost any device without having to plug their device into a modem or wall socket of any kind.
+Today though, WiFi is better known for the fact that it allows people to access the internet from almost any device without having to plug into a modem or wall socket of any kind.
 This makes life a lot easier as it allows people the convenience of moving around as much as they wish with their devices, without being tethered to one particular spot.

 Sometimes though, there are issues with WiFi and it can be very irritating to have intermittent connections to the internet or have it drop out during an important online conversation or task.

 How Can I Stop My WiFi Turning Off or Dropping Out?

 It’s a good idea to start with the basics and work up from there, till you find a solution.

 - If you’re in an older house or building, sometimes thick walls can interfere with the WiFi signal.
 This is particularly true if you have a lot of thick wood in your house like a mantle or fireplace.
 Try going into the same room as the WiFi device or modem and see if the signal still drops out with a clear space.

 - Check Other Devices.
 Do all devices have this issue (such as other computers, iPads or iPhones) or is it just on one device?
 This may indicate a problem with your device, not the internet connection itself.